 The IB goal of educating the whole person and fostering a more compassionate and active citizenry comes alive in an immediate way when students reach beyond themselves and their books – a spirit of community.

-In keeping with the philosophy of the International Baccalaureate Program, our CAS Program encourages students to share their energy and special talents with others.
+In keeping with the philosophy of the International Baccalaureate Programme, our CAS Programme encourages students to share their energy and special talents with others.
 Students may participate in theatre or musical productions, sports and community service activities.
 Through these activities students will develop greater awareness of themselves and concern for others, engagement with the world of ideas as well as the ability to work cooperatively with other people.
-Students are expected to be involved in CAS activities and must successfully complete 8 outcomes by the completion of the Diploma Program.
+Students are expected to be involved in CAS activities and must successfully complete 8 outcomes by the completion of the Diploma Programme.

 A system of self-evaluation encourages students to reflect on the benefits of CAS participation to themselves and others and to evaluate the understanding and insights acquired.